wheelercj/Parhelion/README.md

 POSTGRES_USER="dev"
 POSTGRES_PASSWORD="dkByXjCEQJ7UPYgyZu1W167LhldOVcSgEV7EXmhs7iYbzf4yv73tmIzYlmqvSQHYZrLo7se8lbOR3FYIFBzJv6NgDwg5GBj4FZI"

-# These two are used by the bot, but not by the `parhelion_db` service in
+# These two variables are used by the bot, but not by the `parhelion_db` service in
 # docker-compose.yml which always uses localhost and port 5432.
 If the database is
-# running in Docker, the `parhelion` service requires POSTGRES_HOST to be the name of
+# running in Docker (the default), the `parhelion` service requires POSTGRES_HOST to be
-# the database's container.
+# the name of the database's container ("parhelion_db" by default).
 POSTGRES_HOST="parhelion_db"
 POSTGRES_PORT="5432"